- Client: Maggie's

 - Value: £4.5m

-- Location: Yorkshire & Humber
+- Region: Yorkshire & Humber

-- Completion date: November 2019
+- Completion Date: 2019

 A truly extraordinary building for Maggie's Yorkshire

-Designed by Heatherwick Studio and built by Sir Robert McAlpine, Maggie’s Yorkshire is a truly extraordinary building, as complex in its construction as it is ingenious in conceit.
+Designed by Heatherwick Studio and built by Sir Robert McAlpine, Maggie’s Yorkshire is a truly extraordinary building, as complex in its construction as it is ingenious in its conceit.

 Set in what was the only green space left amongst a cluster of medical buildings at St James’ University Hospital, the centre is expressed as a grouping of three stepped planters, which act to raise up the gardens while providing a series of shared and private spaces below.
 The building’s interior is no less striking, rows of giant splayed glulam fins rising around you and seamlessly branching out overhead into an elegant and fluid canopy of a roof.